MDPuneethReddy/beginnerdev/exampleSite/content/english/blog/how-to-start-with-nodejs-and-expressjs-to-build-restful-apis.md

 ![expressjs welcome to api](https://mdpuneethreddy.com/wp-content/uploads/2021/04/image-23.png =455x121)

-Now our backend server is running, you could have observed that you restarted the app again after saving changes , so it is annoying to restart every time you made changes, so will set up some package which will take care of it I,e ”Nodemon”
+Now our backend server is running, you could have observed that you restarted the app again after saving changes, so it is annoying to restart every time you made changes, so will set up some package which will take care of it I,e ”Nodemon”

 ## **STEP-10:**